murtaza-u/arc.py/README.md

 From the time I got into University I have been burdened with shitload of assignments.
 Every other day out of nowhere a new assignment pops up.
 You might think these assignments involve complex computer science problems and impossible math equations.
 No!
 Most of the time all I need to do is simply copy down contents of a pdf file(provided by the Professor) on to sheets of paper and send a soft copy to the respective Prof. These assignments provide no substantial growth to the student and are a mere waste of time.
 My solution -> arc.py

 # What is arc.py
-arc.py is a simple python script that takes a pdf file as an input and generates a pdf file that looks like it was hand written.
+arc.py is a simple python script that takes a pdf/plain text file as an input and generates a pdf file that looks like it was hand written.

 # Install
 ```bash